louisajanssen/louisajanssen/README.md

 # Hello World 👋 #

-I am Louisa Janssen, a german fullstack software engineer working on projects I am passionate about and open to work.
+I am **Louisa Janssen**, a german fullstack software engineer based in Bellevue, Washington.
+At the moment I am working on projects I am passionate about and looking for other opportunities in **Software Engineering**.

 - 🔭 I’m currently looking for opportunitues in **Software Development**
 - 🌱 I’m currently learning **Typescript**